-- Always keep the brake discs free of oil and grease, and clean them with brake cleaner when necessary.
+Always keep the brake discs free of oil and grease, and clean them with brake cleaner when necessary.

-- Check the wheel bearing for damage and wear. - " If the wheel bearing is damaged or worn: - Change the wheel bearing. - Clean and grease the shaft seal rings 1 and bearing surface A of the spacers.
+- Check the wheel bearing for damage and wear. - " If the wheel bearing is damaged or worn: - Change the rear wheel bearing. - Clean and grease the shaft seal rings 1 and bearing surface A of the spacers.

 Long-life grease ( p.
-111)
+114)

-- Insert the spacers.

-- Lift the rear wheel into the swingarm, position it, and insert wheel spindle 2.

-- Attach the chain.

-- ✓ The brake linings are positioned.
+- Insert the spacers. - Lift the rear wheel into the swingarm, position it, and insert wheel spindle 2. - Attach the chain. - ✓ The brake linings are correctly positioned.

-- Make sure that chain adjusters 3 are fitted correctly on adjusting screws 5.

-- Check the chain tension. ( p.
-59)

-- Tighten nut 4.
+- Position chain adjusters 3.
+Mount nut 4, but do not tighten it yet. - Make sure that chain adjusters 3 are fitted correctly on adjusting screws 5. - Check the chain tension. ( p.
+62) - Tighten nut 4.